-Companies looking to optimize their end users’ digital experience, while doing so as quickly and cost effectively as possible, should ensure that their headless CMS solution provider offers the following next generation capabilities, which are in addition to more typical headless CMS features:
+Companies looking to optimize their end users’ digital experience, while doing so as quickly and cost effectively as possible, should ensure that their headless CMS solution provider offers the following next generation capabilities which are found in the hybrid CMS:

-Capability to accommodate a decoupled CMS configuration with deeper integration of a headless CMS into a channel’s software.
-The full capabilities of a channel or device may not be realized without deeper integration between the CMS and the channel. (e.g., artificial intelligence provided as part of a commerce platform) It is exactly in these types of instances that a solution with the combined capabilities of a traditional CMS and headless CMS are ideal: That is, a decoupled CMS. (refer to the next section)
+- Capability to accommodate a decoupled CMS configuration with deeper integration of a headless CMS into a channel’s software.
+The full capabilities of a channel or device may not be realized without deeper integration between the CMS and the channel. (e.g., artificial intelligence provided as part of a commerce platform) It is exactly in these types of instances that a hybrid CMS solution with the combined capabilities of a traditional CMS and headless CMS are ideal.
+Read Hybrid CMS – The Next Generation of the Headless CMS.

 What is a decoupled CMS versus a headless CMS?